The full list of the 2018 SAG Awards winners

 Motion Picture Awards

-Outstanding Performance by an Actor in a Leading Role
+Outstanding Performance by a Male Actor in a Leading Role

 Timothee Chalamet, "Call Me by Your Name"